 Check out our Salmon with White Wine Butter Sauce!

 After a long week post-Christmas, we were looking forward to a date night out.
-But after all of our traveling and lack of sleep the last thing either of us wanted to do was leave the couch.
-Instead of running to the store or ordering some take-out where we will feel guilty after we cooked out go-to date night in salmon recipe.
+But after all of our traveling and lack of sleep, the last thing either of us wanted to do was leave the couch.
+Instead of running to the store or ordering some take-out where we would feel guilty after (both our wallets & our stomachs) we cooked our go-to date night in salmon recipe.

 Salmon with White Wine Butter Sauce